FlorenceT2023/chat-application_v2/README.md

 **IMPORTANT:** To run the application locally, ensure that you run the command ```npm start``` in both the client and server directory.

+If you are building this project from scratch, you must get rid of the React StrictMode tags in the client src folder as it duplicates the messages sent.

-Copy/paste the localhost in a new browser and make sure you use the same Room ID for both browsers to properly send messages.
+Copy/paste the localhost in another browser and make sure you use the same Room ID for both browsers to properly send messages.

 ## Future Updates
 Ideally, I would have liked to add more features to make the user experience more engaging and create a more robust application.
 Some potential updates for this project at a later date include: